 It’s time to get away from all of that and discover who you really are.

-Learn about The Personal Freedom to do What You Feel
+We think you also may enjoy reading this article: The Personal Freedom to do What You Feel

 2. You’re afraid to say what you think

 Have you ever had that self-conscious feeling during a conversation or a fear to express your own opinions if they’re different from the rest?
 If so, you could be “molding” yourself after other people, even though it means rejecting and not expressing your own beliefs.

 If you never speak, then no one will listen, and they’ll ignore you and not take you seriously.
 Don’t be afraid to be or to think differently.
 You could have a lack of self-esteem that you need to start caring for.

 Your opinions are as relevant as those of anyone else.
 And even if you think they might be mere nonsense, they’re not!
 Bring them out, speak loudly, and make your presence known.
 Your opinion matters more than you think.

 You’re so critical of yourself that without even realizing it you avoid your own advancement and get stuck.
 Somehow you punish yourself for not doing the things you should do.
 You don’t realize that making mistakes helps you learn and move on.

 Stop criticizing yourself – appreciate everything you’ve achieved so far, no matter how small, and celebrate even when you think it doesn’t matter.
 If you do, it’ll be proof that you’ve started to love yourself.